Tuntufye4/Texter/README.md

     ```

-    NB: I will shortly add an installer!
+    NB: This app will be upgraded and packaged soon!

 2. Run the application: